The Miracles and Mysteries of Life

 Your very birth is a random event.

-You cannot fathom why you were born to your parents or in your country of origin.
+You cannot fathom why you were born to your parents or in the country of your origin.

-After your birth also many random events take place in your life, including finding your spouse, getting a job, or connecting to a soul mate, or giving birth to your children.
+After your birth, many random events also take place in your life, including finding your spouse, getting a job, connecting to a soul mate, or giving birth to your children.

 It is a miracle that you happened.